SanTechIT/CS180PRJ4/README.md

 ```
 Welcome [Name]!
-Please choose a course to view:
+Please type the number of a course to view:
 [1] [Course Name]
 [2] [Course Name]
 [3] [Course Name]
 [4] [Course Name]
-Or, please type an option:
+Or, please type one of these commands:
 edit account
 delete account
 create course